-Experiments on creating of blockchain, implementation of smart contract on Python, Conda and Ethereum, Solidity.
+Experiments on creating of blockchain, implementation of smart contract on Python, Conda and Ethereum, Solidity, Implementing carbon credit systems using blockchain.

 - 1. Create their own blockchain using Block creation and verification - 2.
 Create the smart contracts for transaction execution - 3.
 Evaluate the performance of blockchain in presence of various attacks - 4.
 Develop and validate various security models for real-life applications.